Customise Consent Preferences

 The most common of them are:

-- Fungal infection of the skin: It is more common in teenagers and adults.
-It can affect any part of the body, with the appearance of erythematous-scaly annular plaques with a tendency to central healing.
-Especially in the interphalangeal spaces of the feet there is wetting, dissolution of the continuity of the skin and often a bad smell.
-Increased temperature and humidity favor the growth of fungi.
-Treatment is with topical or systemic antifungal drugs.
+3. Fungal infection of the skin: It is more common in adolescents and adults.
+It can affect any part of the body, with the appearance of erythematous-scaly ring-shaped plaques with a tendency to heal centrally.
+Especially in the interdigital spaces of the feet, wetting, skin discontinuity and often malodor are observed.
+Increased temperature and humidity favor the development Treatment is with topical or systemic antifungal medications.

 Precautions